NYPL/born-digital-docs/docs/recording/file-and-packaging-specifications/example-TOFT.md

 ---

 ## Example TOFT Package Specifications
-The document outlines file and packaging specifications for recording for Theatre on Film and Tape (TOFT).
+The document outlines file and packaging specifications for recordings for Theatre on Film and Tape (TOFT).
 If you have questions about the specifications please contact [Digital Preservation](mailto:digitalarchives@nypl.org) staff for guidance.

 ## File Classes